 Who or what inspired you to become a writer?

-My fourth grade teacher was the first adult to encourage my writing.
+I secretly wanted to be a screenwriter since second grade, and my fourth grade teacher was the first adult to encourage my creative writing.
 Zilpha Keatley Snyder was my first favorite author.
 I love a story that makes me forget the world around me—or seduces me into pondering my surroundings through the lens of the story.
 I sincerely appreciate well-written television and movies.
-It all starts with the story on the page.
-Join me in reading 100 screenplays in 2019.
+It all starts with the story on the page. (photo: Sadie, kindergarten)

 Who is your favorite writer?